pbinkley/microcopying_1940/index.markdown

 of the world and not try to organize them in others, let us have those opinions.
 The collective wisdom of this group with regard to that will be very helpful to the Continuation Committee, I am sure.
-And so I should like first to have <span style="page" id="page127">[p.127]</span> remarks to that question: Is it desirable to organize large-scale projects, and if so, where?</p>
+And so I should like first to have <span class="page" id="page127">[p.127]</span> remarks to that question: Is it desirable to organize large-scale projects, and if so, where?</p>

 </div>